TwilioDevEd/client-quickstart-php/README.md

 ![screenshot of phone app](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/TwilioClientQuickstart.original.png)

+### Docker

+If you have [Docker](https://www.docker.com/) already installed on your machine, you can use our `docker-compose.yml` to setup your project.

+1. Make sure you have the project cloned.
+2. Setup the `.env` file as outlined in the [Local Development](#local-development) steps.
+3. Run `docker-compose up`.
+4. Follow the steps in [Local Development](#local-development) on how to expose your port to Twilio using a tool like [ngrok](https://ngrok.com/) and configure the remaining parts of your application

 ### Unit and Integration Tests

 You can run the Unit and Feature tests locally by typing: